omsf/joint-demo/script.md

 _run plan-rbfe-network call_

-This sets up a series of alchemical transformations between ligands.
+This sets up a series of alchemical transformations between ligands which will be used to compute relative binding free energies with a minimum of computational cost.
 Based on our settings file, the Kartograph atom mapper is used and a minimal spanning network is generated.
 Sage is used for small molecule parameters, so AM1-BCC partial charges are used.
 We can see some valuable information is logged.